chris-townsend/project-three/README.md

 - [Random Lists:](https://www.randomlists.com/random-words?dup=false&qty=300) A list of 300 random  words in words.py.
 You can choose the dataset and the quantity of words you require.

 - [ImgPile:](https://imgpile.com/) A free unlimited cloud image hosting website, used to host my image for my favicon.

+- [.random:](https://docs.python.org/3/library/random.html) The random library was used in order to randomly assign a word out of a choice of 300 words from words.py.

 ## Testing